MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 ## Dynamics 365 Connector is deprecated

-Effective May 5, 2020 the [Dynamics 365 connector](/connectors/dynamicscrmonline/) used for Data Integrations, Flows, Logic Apps, and Canvas Apps is officially deprecated.
+Effective May 5, 2020 the [Dynamics 365 connector](/connectors/dynamicscrmonline/) used for data integrations, flows, Azure Logic Apps, and canvas apps is officially deprecated.
 We recommend that you don't create new connections using this connector.

 ### Impact
-Starting April 29, 2022, no new connections can be created for Data Integrations, Flows, Logic Apps, and Canvas Apps using the Dynamics 365 connector.
-It is recommended that any Dynamics 365 connector be replaced with an option below.
+Starting April 29, 2022, no new connections can be created for data integrations, flows, Logic Apps, and canvas apps using the Dynamics 365 connector.
+We recommend that any Dynamics 365 connector be replaced with an option below.

-### The Following Behaviors Will Be Observed
+### The following behaviors will be observed
-#### Data Integrator
+#### Data integrator
-- Dynamics 365 connector cannot be selected for creating a new integration
+- Dynamics 365 connector can't be selected for creating a new integration.
-- Existing connections will continue to run as long as they remain unchanged
+- Existing connections will continue to run as long as they remain unchanged.
-- Editing an existing integration will not be allowed, if you attempt to edit you will be required to choose a different connector
+- Editing an existing integration will not be allowed, if you attempt to edit you will be required to choose a different connector.

 #### Automate
-- Dynamics 365 connector cannot be selected for creating a new flow
+- Dynamics 365 connector can't be selected for creating a new flow.
-- Existing flows will continue to run
+- Existing flows will continue to run.
 - You will be able to edit an existing flow but you cannot add additional Dynamics 365 connector actions to the flow

 #### Logic Apps
-- Dynamics 365 connector cannot be selected for creating a new Logic App
+- Dynamics 365 connector can't be selected for creating a new Logic App.
-- Existing Logic Apps will continue to run
+- Existing Logic Apps will continue to run.
-- You will be able to edit an existing Logic App
+- You will be able to edit an existing Logic App.

 #### Canvas Apps
-- The Windows Player for Canvas Apps will no longer be able to be used.
+- The Windows Player for canvas apps will no longer be able to be used.

-In October 2022, all existing uses of the Dynamics 365 connector for Data Integrations, Flows, Logic Apps, and Canvas Apps will be disabled.
-At that time, you must migrate to using one of the available connectors (see below)
+In October 2022, all existing uses of the Dynamics 365 connector for data integrations, flows, Logic Apps, and canvas apps will be disabled.
+At that time, you must migrate to using one of the available connectors (see below).

 ### Action required by you
 Dynamics 365 connectors must be replaced with a Microsoft Dataverse connector.
 - Microsoft Dataverse – This is the newest connector and will, in time, become the only connector available for Dataverse usage.
 All new features, performance work, and enhancements will be available on this connector.
 - Microsoft Dataverse (Legacy) – This is the last generation connector for Microsoft Dataverse.
 It will continue to operate until it is fully deprecated.
 It will not receive feature or enhancement updates.

-### Recommended Action by Usage
+### Recommended action by usage
 #### Data Integrator
 - All new integrations should be created with the Microsoft Dataverse (Legacy) connector.
 - Dynamics 365 connectors should be replaced with the Microsoft Dataverse (Legacy) connector.
 The Microsoft Dataverse connector is not yet available.